cfahlgren1/Bounce/README.md

     docker-compose exec web bash
     ```

-    - Then run `./manage.py loaddata bounce_data.json`
+    - Then run `python manage.py loaddata bounce_data.json`

     - Run `exit` to exit the container.
 It will keep running.